damadorPL/ai-overview-extractor/n8n-template-submission/template-description.md

 # How it works

-Distill what your flow does in a few high-level steps:

 • **Extract AI Overviews from Google Search** - Receives data from browser extension via webhook
 • **Convert HTML to Markdown** - Automatically processes and cleans AI Overview content
 • **Store in Google Sheets** - Archives all extracted AI Overviews with metadata and sources